afni/afni_ci_test_data/README.md

     annex-uuid = c1ce38d5-c2ef-48c6-a1f2-e207215d0717
 ```

 Specifically, you should have a pushurl configured.
 If you do not, `datalad publish` will try and fail to write via https.
+Also in the annex section the version should likely be 7 not 8.

 ### Consulting the ghosts of the past